Comwave Reviews and Plans

 Upload: 2 Mbps

-Comwave was fined by the Competition Bureau for over a quarter of a million dollars, this was because Comwave was found it did not disclose properly the fees and limitations of their Internet and Home Phone services.
-This was an exemplary fine and should serve as a deterrent but based on the reviews GoneVoIP receives the behavior seems to continue.
+Comwave was fined by the Competition Bureau for over a quarter of a million dollars.
+The fine was handed because Comwave had not disclosed properly their fees and limitations of their Internet and Home Phone services.
+This was an exemplary fine at the time and should serve as a deterrent.
+However, based on the reviews GoneVoIP receives about Comwave services, the behavior seems to continue.

 Comwave High-Speed Internet

 Shall be noted that although Comwave markets the plans as unlimited there is a "Fair Usage" policy, in where Comwave is monitoring constantly the subscriber's usage and based on triggers the company manages.
 Regrettably, there is no upfront disclosure of what those triggers are.
 Though based on those 'triggers' Comwave may elect to suspend, change plans or restrict the internet service.